 American Occupational Therapy Association

 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
-This distance learning - independent course is offered at 0.1 CEUs (Introductory level, Category 3: Professional Issues - Contemporary Issues and Trends Area).
+This distance learning - independent course is offered at 0.1 CEUs (Introductory level, Professional Issues Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
-This course is offered for 1.0 hours, Home Study, General (FL), Management (AL), General Continuing Education (GA), Professional/Health care related (SC) category/categories.
-If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.
+This course is offered for 1.0 hours, General (FL), Management (AL), General Continuing Education (GA), Professional/Health care related (SC), Related to OT (AZ), Related to OT (LA), Not Directly Related to OT (MS), Not Directly Related to OT (TN) category/categories.
+If you are an OT/OTA in Alabama, Arizona, Florida, Georgia, Louisiana, Mississippi, South Carolina or Tennessee, CE Broker may be of interest to you.

 International Association for Continuing Education and Training